Mexico's landmark cannabis bill one step closer to becoming law

 The health and justice committees approved the bill, which easily passed the Senate in a vote in November and would create a huge new legal market for marijuana that companies are eager to tap.

-The full chamber of the Lower House is scheduled to discuss the bill on Tuesday, two congressional sources told Reuters.
+The full chamber of the Lower House was scheduled to discuss the bill on Tuesday, two congressional sources told Reuters.

 The bill would create the Mexican Institute for the Regulation and Control of Cannabis, which will issue five types of licenses for the cultivation, transformation, sale, research and export or import of marijuana.